CollaboRateMgmt/CollaboRate/README.md

 We need to understand, debate, test and stabilize the process and tool.
 We also need experiments to confirm the process and tool.
 We need to add more automation to the defined process.
 We need to add more intelligence to the tool and allow it to plug into issue/defect tracking systems.
 Volunteers may contact me at sohrabsaran@gmail.com.

 # Acknowledgements
 - I had various ideas for collaboration tools starting from around 2004.
 Last year as a part of my job, I came across the term 'Crowdsourcing' and attempts to commercialize it.
-Any colleagues in the organization who discussed and participated in experiments cannot be acknowledged (see disclaimer).
+Some colleagues in the organization discussed and participated in related experiments.
+I cannot acknowledge them (see disclaimer).
 But they are welcome to contribute to this project as an independent one hosted on Github.
 - The wikipedia article on Crowdsourcing introduced me to the term 'microtask'.
-- An internet search showed me that at least 2 organizations (University of California Irvine and Microsoft Research) are exploring software microtasks.
+- Internet search showed me that at least 2 organizations explored software microtasks.
+These are:
+    - The University of California,, Irvine
+    - Microsoft Research
    This increased my confidence in the feasibility of such an idea.
-- I thank all the people who made the wonderful open tools on which this project is based and hosted - JQuery, Github, the Hemingway Editor and all the underlying internet technologies and tools.
+- I thank all the people who made the wonderful open tools on which I base and host this project:
+    - JQuery
+    - Github
+    - Hemingway Editor
+    - all the underlying internet technologies and tools used in this project
 - Last but not least, I thank my family for their constant support.